Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 The diagram shows the client libraries communicate with the Server passing each Selenium command for execution.
-Then the server passes the Selenium command to the browser using Selenium-Core Javascript commands.
-The browser, using it's Javascript interpreter executes the Selenium command, which effectively, runs the check you specified in your Selenese test script.
+Then the server passes the Selenium command to the browser using Selenium-Core JavaScript commands.
+The browser, using its JavaScript interpreter, executes the Selenium command, which effectively, runs the check you specified in your Selenese test script.

 Selenium Server